joliss/node-fixturify/README.md

 * Reading or setting file stats (last-modified time, permissions, etc.) is not supported.

 * Creating symlinks is not supported.
+Symlinks are traversed when reading.
+Broken symlinks throw.

 * Special files like FIFOs, sockets, or devices are not supported.